primesearch/mfakto/README.txt

 small factors.
 GPUs are very efficient at this task due to their parallel nature.
 Only one factor is needed to prove a number composite.

-Using a modified Sieve of Eratosthenes, mfakto generates a list of possible factors for a given Mersenne number.
+mfakto uses a modified Sieve of Eratosthenes to generate a list of possible factors for a given Mersenne number.
 It then uses modular exponentiation to test these factors.
 Although this step is only done on the GPU in practice, mfakto can perform both steps on either the CPU or GPU.
 You can find more